derickchiappo/ECRB_MicroarraySep21/README.md

 There are two projects in this repository:

-      1. Identification of target genes that are significantly upregulated
+1. Differential Gene Expression Analysis
-      2. Investigation of the relationship between the upregulated genes' expression and infiltration of the tissue by immune cells
+2. Relationship between differentially expressed genes and infiltrating immune cells

-1. Identification of target genes that are significantly upregulated